Elliot-Nzei/TeachFlow/src/README.md

 ### Data Transfer
 **Go to [Data Transfer](/transfer)**

 This feature allows you to securely share data with another teacher or administrator using TeachFlow.
+(This feature is available on the Prime plan).

 1.  **Initiate Transfer**:
     *   Enter the recipient's unique `User Code`.